ocaml/dune/doc/terminology.rst

    things.
 Jbuilder knows how to build targets that are descendents of the root.
 Anything outside of the tree starting from the root is considered part of the **installed world**.
-How the root is determined is explained in *this section*.
+How the root is determined is explained in :ref:`finding-root`.

 -  **workspace**: the workspace is the subtree starting from the root.
    It can contain any number of projects that will be built